 ISFPC held monthly meetings in Indianapolis, and had three annual conventions where poets and representatives from clubs throughout the state gathered.
-To keep up with the needs of the organization and members who had to travel long distances, they discontinued the monthly meetings and conducted only two annual meetings in the spring and fall.
-These are held in different locations of the state each year.
+To keep up with the needs of the organization and members who had to travel long distances, they discontinued the monthly meetings and conducted only two annual conferences in the Spring and Fall.
+These conferences are held in different locations of the state each year.

 Since its beginnings in 1941, the Federation has offered many opportunities for poets to share their works and to enter contests.
-In 1978, the annual Fall Rendezvous poetry contest began, and this continues with up to 25 sponsored contests yearly.
-These are open to poets in any country.
+In 1978, the organization's annual poetry contest began, and this continues with up to 25 sponsored contests yearly.
+These contests are open to poets in any country.
 Awards are announced and presented at our annual Fall Rendezvous conference.

 Official colors: yellow and green

 Official flower: yellow pom pom chrysanthemum